mantil-io/go-lambda-examples/pt2/README.md

 }
 ```

 *aws/aws-lambda-go* package provides Go structs for unpacking this payload.
-For the request that is [APIGatewayV2HTTPRequest](https://github.com/aws/aws-lambda-go/blob/main/events/apigw.go#L51-L64) and the response that API Gateway expect is defined in [APIGatewayV2HTTPResponse](https://github.com/aws/aws-lambda-go/blob/main/events/apigw.go#L123-L130).
-We are using this two types in the signature of our [handler](handler.main.go#L27) function and *lambda* package will handle unmarshal of the request and marshaling of the response.
+For the request that is [APIGatewayV2HTTPRequest](https://github.com/aws/aws-lambda-go/blob/main/events/apigw.go#L51-L64) and the response that API Gateway expects is defined in [APIGatewayV2HTTPResponse](https://github.com/aws/aws-lambda-go/blob/main/events/apigw.go#L123-L130).
+We are using these two types in the signature of our [handler](handler.main.go#L27) function and *lambda* package will handle unmarshal of the request and marshaling of the response.

 Code in handler shows how to get request body.
 We need to [decode](handler/main.go#L64-L73) it from base64.

 Then we show how to get information from Lambda [environment](handler/main.go#L36).
-Full list of the environment variables can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime).
+A full list of the environment variables can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime).

 Context provided to the function caries execution [deadline](handler/main.go#L42).
-Function should complete before deadline.
+The function should complete before deadline.

-Runtime request information can be found in the [lambdacontext](handler/main.go#L47).
+The runtime request information can be found in the [lambdacontext](handler/main.go#L47).

 At the end we show how to create [response](handler/main.go#L53) for the API Gateway.
-Status code, body and the headers will be returned to the caller who made a HTTP request to the API Gateway.
+Status code, body and headers will be returned to the caller who made an HTTP request to the API Gateway.

 ## Terraform configuration